Vocabulary for IELTS

 Question: Would you do a job or business?

 Answer: Initially, I will start with a job.
-A budding entrepreneur needs to have a boatload of money at his disposal digitalising business operations.
+A budding entrepreneur must have a boatload of money to digitalise business operations.
 By doing a job, I will amass funds.

 7. Logjam